The Help Center

 Do you hold any certifications for training?

 Currently, I am working toward certification as a trainer through the Certification Council for Professional Dog Trainers (CCPDT).
 Trainers are required to have 300 hours of training logged before they can sit for the exam.
-I hope to have all the requirements met so that I can get my certification in 2020.
+I have logged all of the required hours and am scheduled to take my exam in March, 2021.
 I am also a member of the Association of Professional Dog Trainers (ADPT).
-I continue to further my training knowledge through online classes through the ADPT and other resources such as Leerburg and Grisha Stewart's Animal Building Blocks Academy.
+I continue to further my training knowledge through online classes through the ADPT and other resources such as Grisha Stewart's Animal Building Blocks Academy.